Curt Renshaw

 Curt Anthony Renshaw (born 1968) is a United States Navy vice admiral who serves as the commander of the United States Naval Forces Central Command, United States Fifth Fleet, and Combined Maritime Forces since 2025.
-He previously served as the director of operations of the United States Central Command from 2022 to 2025, as commander of Carrier Strike Group 8 from 2021 to 2022 and as deputy commander of United States Naval Forces Central Command from 2019 to 2021.
+He previously served as director of operations of the United States Central Command from 2022 to 2025, commander of Carrier Strike Group 8 from 2021 to 2022, and deputy commander of United States Naval Forces Central Command from 2019 to 2021.

 Early life and education

 Curt Anthony Renshaw was born in 1968 and is a native of New Albany, Indiana.
 He graduated from the United States Naval Academy in May 1990 with a Bachelor of Science in chemistry.
 He holds a Master of Science in operations research from the Naval Postgraduate School, earning the Military Operations Research Society Stephen A. Tisdale Graduate Research Award in September 1997 for his thesis An Analytical Model for Evaluating Aegis Missile Defense Effectiveness.